PrajnaAvidya/prompt-shaper/README.md

 ## Parameters and Functions

 A multiline variable can also be specified with parameters (which are required if no default is provided) which can be referenced using slots.
-Parameters are strings or numbers.
+Parameters are strings.

 ```
 {variableWithParameters(requiredParameter, optionalParameter="hello")}